Packaging an Electron application (Quick Start) as an IoT GUI

 Once you have the customised snapcraft recipe you can snap your example applications.

-Switch to the GTK example branch.
+Switch to the Electron example branch.
 Then use snapcraft to build the snap:

 snapcraft